In this article, you’ll learn:

 When you know it’s going to turn bad sooner or later; it’s better if you chose to end it yourself.
 That way, you keep control over your own life.
 And you’re saving yourself from as much pain as possible.

-These were my 7 tips on how to deal with a narcissistic boyfriend or husband
+These were my 7 tips when you’re having a relationship with a narcissist and how to deal with a narcissistic boyfriend or husband

 I know it’s not easy, and I realize that sometimes my words were quite harsh.
 I had to make sure that you know what you are dealing with, and that you do not underestimate the situation.